pattersondev/introducing-first/README.md

 ## About

-UFC Fight Predictor is a cutting-edge web application designed to provide comprehensive data and insights for UFC fight enthusiasts and bettors.
+Introducing First is a cutting-edge web application designed to provide comprehensive data and insights for UFC fight enthusiasts and bettors.
 Our goal is to offer the most accurate and up-to-date information to help users make informed decisions about UFC fights.

 ## Features